JuliaMath/Polynomials.jl/README.md

 ### Integrals and Derivatives

-Integrate the polynomial `p` term by term, optionally adding constant term `k`.
+Integrate the polynomial `p` term by term, optionally adding a constant term `k`.
 The degree of the resulting polynomial is one higher than the degree of `p`.